-We investigated the relationship between the characteristics of the middle layer of NN and the Knowledge States in the RSM, and discussed their similarities and usefulness in supplements the weaknesses existing in the RSM.
+We investigated the relationship between the characteristics of the middle layer of NNM and the Knowledge States in the RSM, and discussed their similarities and usefulness at the weaknesses existing in the RSM.

-It is well known that the composition of an incidence matrix Q in the RSM is a very laborious task, requires experts' intense cooperation.
-The experts identify attributes involved in each item and express them in an incidence matrix Q. It needs to investigate multiple numbers of solution strategies for each item.
+It is well known that the composition of an incidence matrix Q in the RSM is a very laborious task, and requires experts' intense cooperation.
+The experts identify attributes involved in each item and express them in an incidence matrix Q. Multiple solution strategies for each item need to be investigated.
 This is extremely hard work.
 If an examinee's mastering level (cluster) is known to some extent from past experiences, it is also possible to construct a network in which these clusters are assigned to the output layer of NNM.
 The middle layer drawn from this model is expected to correspond to Attributes.
-It may be possible to use this result for replacing a task analysis required in making an incidence matrix Q in RSM.
+It may be possible to use this result for replacing the task analysis required in making an incidence matrix Q in RSM.